 Several courses are taught at UGArden, utilizing the many educational resources available.
 Below is a current listing.
 Contact the Farm Director for details on any of the classes listed.

 HORT 4125/6125 Organic Agriculture Systems.
-This is a 4-hour course that serves as the capstone course for the Certificate Program in Organic Agriculture.
+This is a 4-hour course taught in the spring.
 Students learn about organic agriculture and gain hands-on experience with their UGArden plots.
-This course is taught in the spring.

 HORT 4030S/6030S Sustainable Community Food Production.
 This 3-hour class covers the wide range of practices used to raise food for community gardens, school gardens, and small-scale urban agriculture.
 Students plan, plant and maintain their own garden plots at UGArden.
 This course is one of two anchor classes for the Local Food Systems Certificate.

 HORT 3920: UGArden Internship.
 This is a 3-hour experience where students work at UGArden, maintaining a regular work schedule.
 Interns work alongside the Farm Manager and learn to operate equipment, apply fertilizers, sow seed, and otherwise operate a small urban farm.
 Interns provide the primary means of supervising the hundreds of volunteers to come to UGArden each semester.
 This course is listed differently than others and requires permission of Professor Berle.